 Where Are You on Your Path to Apprenticeship?

-Are you a member of the military or veteran looking for a new employment opportunity?
-Apprenticeship is a unique and rewarding pathway to developing workplace and technical skills
+Are you a member of the military or veteran looking for a new career opportunity?
+Apprenticeship is a unique and rewarding pathway to developing in-demand workplace and technical skills while earning a paycheck in the career of your dreams from day one.

 Check out the United Services Military Apprenticeship Program (USMAP) that allows active-duty service members to improve technical skills and fulfill apprenticeship requirements.